-Hamilton then recommissioned the Grafton 74 in place of the sickly Captain Stair Douglas who had resigned the command, and he set sail for the East Indies with Commodore Sir Richard Bickerton’s squadron.
-After being dismasted in the Bay of Biscay and forced home he was obliged to pay her off in April, whereupon he immediately recommissioned the Hector 74 as a guardship at Portsmouth.
+Hamilton then recommissioned the Grafton 74 in place of the sickly Captain Stair Douglas who had resigned the command, and he set sail from England in January 1783 under in a small squadron under the orders of Captain Robert Brice Kingsmill, which it was intended would attack Spanish possessions in South America before sailing around Cape Horn to the East Indies.
+Unfortunately being dismasted in the Bay of Biscay and forced home, he was obliged to pay the Grafton off in April, whereupon he immediately recommissioned the Hector 74 as a guardship at Portsmouth.

 He died on 24 January 1784 as a result of yellow fever sustained in the West Indies.

 Hamilton married Cassandra Agnes Chamberlayne of Maugersbury, Gloucestershire, sister to Admiral Charles Chamberlayne and had issue the two children mentioned above.